turboflakes/crunch/README.md

 $ crunch flakes --help
 ```

-Previous examples assume `.env` and `.private.seed` to be defined by default as described on previous Config step.
-But if you need more customization run help to check all flags and options.
+If you need more customization run help to check all sub commands, flags and options.

 ```bash
 #!/bin/bash